wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-rest-api.md

 1. Click the **Deploy** icon.
 Then in the **Build Area** card, click **Deploy Manually**.

     !!! note
-        If you selected automatic deployment, you have to deploy the component manually the first time.
+         Automatic deployment is enabled by default.
+However, you have to deploy the component manually the first time.
 Subsequent deployments will occur automatically.

     ![Deploy API](../../assets/img/tutorials/rest-api/deploy-api.png){.cInlineImage-small}